Careers Education, Information, Advice and Guidance

-Students attend events which are appropriate for their age group or interest including Women Into Manufacturing and Engineering, Icare Health and Social Care careers and The National Apprenticeship Roadshow.
+Students attend events which are appropriate for their age group or interest including Women Into Manufacturing and Engineering, and the National Apprenticeship Roadshow.

 Year 11 students are encouraged to partake in the National Citizen Service programme to raise their own personal independence.
 This is a fabulous opportunity and valued on UCAS applications.

 All year 7, 8, 9, 10 and 11 students have access to Unifrog.
-Unifrog is a complete destinations platform where students can plan their futures including write CVs, record interventions and competencies, research college requirements, sixth form, apprenticeships and universities and includes research tools for Oxbridge and Universities overseas.
+Unifrog is a complete destinations platform where students can plan their futures including writing CVs, recording interventions and competencies, researching college requirements, sixth form, apprenticeships and universities and includes research tools for Oxbridge and Universities overseas.

 In year 11 all students have a unique Lincs2 log in.
 This enables them to research labour market information and look in depth at local provision.
 Students use Lincs2 to apply for colleges, sixth forms and apprenticeships.